 For private equity, both experiences are relevant and it depends more on the type of firm and the PE strategy it uses: public company deal experience will be more relevant at the mega-funds, and private company experience will be more relevant at smaller place.

 With corporate development careers, it comes down to the type of firm you’re at and the companies they tend to acquire.

 If you’re at a giant tech company like Google or Facebook that acquires or “acqui-hires” lots of small tech start-ups, private company experience helps a lot.

 If you’re at a company that mostly focuses on consolidation plays such as merging with other huge companies, public company experience helps more.

-On the public markets side (equity research, asset management, hedge funds, and so on), it’s an easy answer: you only deal with public companies, so experience following, valuing, and modeling public companies helps the most.
+On the public markets side (equity research, asset management, hedge fund jobs, and so on), it’s an easy answer: you only deal with public companies, so experience following, valuing, and modeling public companies helps the most.

 (Yes, there are exceptions and some hedge funds may operate more like PE firms, but those cases are rare.)